Joao-Maria-Janeiro/ISTDots/README.md

-Intermediate project for the programming course of electrical and computer engineering first year second semester
+Intermediate project for the programming course of electrical and computer engineering first year second semester where I got a score of 20/20
 ## Features
 * You can only select dots with the same color
 * Diagonals are not accepted